 “These young ages were a great surprise.
 The Black Beauty meteorite is believed to come from the southern hemisphere of Mars, which does not have any young volcanic terrains.

 “The only possible source for these young zircons is the Tharsis volcanic province located in the northern hemisphere of the planet, which contains large volcanoes that were recently active.”

-Since Mars does not have plate tectonics, the volcanoes pile up at one single location and as a result grow to gigantic sizes.
+Since Mars does not have plate tectonics, the volcanoes pile up at one single location and as a result, grow to gigantic sizes.
 If Bizzarro’s team is correct, it means that the young zircons may contain information about the deep, inaccessible interior of Mars.
-This is the first time that scientists have direct access to the deep interior of the red planet via these samples, which may allow them to uncover the internal structure and composition of Mars.
-Mafalda Costa, first other of the new study, explained:
+This is the first time that scientists have had direct access to the deep interior of the red planet via these samples, which may allow them to uncover the internal structure and composition of Mars.
+Mafalda Costa, the first author of the new study, explained:

 “Having samples of the deep interior of Mars is key.
 This means that we can now use these zircons to probe the origin of the volatile elements on Mars, including its water, and see how it compares with Earth and other planets in the Solar System.”

 But to understand the nature of the deep Martian interior, the researchers turned to the analysis of the isotopic composition of the element hafnium in the same zircons.
 Martin Bizzarro added:

 “Because hafnium is a major elemental constituent of zircon, it retains a memory of where the zircon formed.
 We found that the hafnium isotope composition of the young zircons is unlike any of the known Martian meteorites, which indicates that the young zircons come from a primitive reservoir that we did not know existed in the interior of Mars.”